laws-africa/indigo-web/README.md

 # Version history

 ## 5.2.2 (15 November 2021)
-* Move all styling into mixins,so other libraries can include our mixins and include them in their own top-level selectors
+* Move all styling into mixins, so other libraries can include our mixins and include them in their own top-level selectors
 * Replace ruby sass with npm sass